 Business Conferences – Client Maintenance

-At the event, we smiled, talked, met new people and strengthened existing contacts – those are the foundations of networking.
-After the event, we feel good: Many people took our business cards, became interested, complimented our work methods, and noted the need many businesses have for ours.
-Some even said they have clients who may be interested in our product / service, or see possibility for cooperation between the businesses.
+At the event, we smiled, talked, met new people, and strengthened existing contacts – those are the foundations of networking.
+After the event, we felt good: Many people took our business cards, became interested, complimented our work methods, and noted the need many businesses have for ours.
+Some even said they have clients who may be interested in our product/service, or see the possibility for cooperation between the businesses.

 Table or list – Create a list with the following parameters using the business cards you collected: Full name, business name, and urgency for initiating contact.

-Identifying detail –We met many people, and so did all those we are planning to contact.
-So we to need to add an
+Identifying detail –We met many people, and so did all those we were planning to contact.
+So we do need to add an

-identifying detail to the list mentioned above.
-We need to help the other person connect the dots to our name, face or persona at the very beginning of the email or phone call.
+identifying details to the list mentioned above.
+We need to help the other person connect the dots to our name, face, or persona at the very beginning of the email or phone call.
 For example: